Vittorio Cuniberti: Convergence

-Jacky Fisher never gave any credit to Cuniberti, or to any foreigner, although he surely knew Cuniberti's theories.
-Most navies were converging towards the "all big guns battleship": the Americans were publishing articles about potential designs and the General Board was reviewing several options, but USS South Carolina and USS Michigan were not authorized until March 1905 (and then as repeat Connecticuts), and neither were laid down until December 1906.
+Admiral Sir John Fisher never gave any credit to Cuniberti, or to any foreigner, although he surely knew of Cuniberti's article.
+However, before the publication of Cuniberti's article, most major navies, including the Royal Navy, were converging on the "all big gun battleship" design: the Americans were publishing articles about potential designs and the General Board was reviewing several options, but USS South Carolina and USS Michigan were not authorized until March 1905 (and then as repeat Connecticuts), and neither were laid down until December 1906.
 Neither were the Japanese building the Satsuma class, which wasn't ordered until 1904 and laid down in 1905 and 1906.

 Cuniberti's influence on Russian dreadnoughts

 After the launch of the Royal Navy's Dreadnought, Russia, along with all other major naval nations, saw its fleet of battleships rendered obsolete overnight.
 In Russia's case this was exacerbated by the losses suffered in the Russo-Japanese War.
 The Imperial Russian Navy was short of battleships.

 The Gangut-class battleships were ordered.
 After a convoluted bidding process they were eventually built in Russia, with "technical assistance and supervision" by John Brown and Co., "but the influence of Cuniberti was evident".